Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

     private Model model;
 ```

-We will fill this variable by loading the file from the content manager:
+We will fill this variable by loading the file from the content manager.
+Update the `Load` function of the `Player` class to load the model:

 ```csharp
     public void Load(ContentManager content)